mlochbaum/BQN/help/merge_greaterthan.md

 ## `> 𝕩`: Merge
 [→full documentation](../doc/couple.md)

-Add the rank of an element of `𝕩` to the rank of `𝕩`.
+Combine an array of arrays into one array.
+All elements of `𝕩` must have the same rank, and the result rank is that plus the rank of `𝕩`.

-All elements must have the same rank.

-Returns atomic values as is.
+Returns and boxed atoms unchanged.

         a ← ⟨⟨1, 2⟩, ⟨3, 4⟩⟩